saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 - Fabrikam, A. Datum, Southridge Video also exceed average

 ### **4. Bottom Performers Are Only Slightly Below Average**
-- Brands like Wide World Importers, Litware, Northwind remain close to average margins.
+- Brands like **Wide World Importers, Litware, Northwind Traders** remain close to average margins.

 ---